A Book Lover’s Reykjavik — Bookstores, Libraries, and Book Culture

 Reykjavik City of Literature Self-Guided Walking Tour

 All around the city, you’ll come across signage pertaining to Icelandic Literary Figures.
 The signs contain a QR code which allows visitors to partake in a self-guided tour right from their smartphones.
+Find out more about how to download the app here.

 International Literary Festival